RosalineFranklin/Job-Market-Data-Cleaning-Portfolio-Project-In-MYSQL/README.md

-In this project we took raw housing data and trasnformed it using MySQL to make it more usable for analytics.
+In this project we took raw job market data and trasnformed it using MySQL to make it more usable for analytics.

 Skills used:
   Removed Duplcate Data: